fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 However, this is only the isolated (standalone) form of the glyph.
 If you try to use your adapted font, you will find that initial, medial and final forms are not available.
 These have to be created separately.
 "The[se] forms are built as unencoded glyphs (glyphs whose encoding is -1 in FontForge conventions).
 Th[ey] have no predefined slots."
 (Khaled Hosny)

-Select **Encoding → Add Encoding Slots** and enter the number of the glyphs you want -- in this case **3**.
+Select **Encoding → Add Encoding Slots** and enter the number of the glyphs you want &ndash; in this case **3**.
 FontForge will add the same number of slots at the very end of the font, and you will be moved there in the font chart.
 The last three cells (positions 65537, 65538, 65539) have a question mark as a reference glyph, and it is in those cells that you will add the unencoded glyphs by repeating the process above.

 <img src="images/peh_slots.png" />